UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-task.md

 **Usages:**

 * Use this Profile: [RS Bundle — Minimum Data Set](StructureDefinition-rs-bundle-minimum.md)
-* Examples for this Profile: [Task/rs-example-task](Task-rs-example-task.md) and [Task/rs-minimum-example-task-delays](Task-rs-minimum-example-task-delays.md)
+* Examples for this Profile: [Task/RSMinimumExampleTaskDelays](Task-RSMinimumExampleTaskDelays.md) and [Task/rs-example-task](Task-rs-example-task.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-task)